-A Marine Corps veteran draws upon lessons learned in the military to save, and be saved, by a shelter dog who was overlooked and unwanted.
+A Marine Corps veteran draws upon lessons learned in the military to save, and be saved, by an overlooked shelter dog.

 Looking for an overlooked dog

-From the start, the Marine veteran knew she wanted a dog who was overlooked due to age or other adoption challenges.
+From the start, the Marine veteran knew she wanted an overlooked shelter dog who was passed by due to age or other adoption challenges.